Marie-Dominique Lelièvre

 Marie-Dominique Lelièvre is a French writer and journalist.

 She is the author of novels and biographies.
 As a journalist, she collaborates with Marianne — and previously with L’Événement du jeudi —, L'Express, and Libération where she writes portraits.

+She is on the jury of the Prix Fitzgerald, a literary prize in the French Riviera where Francis Scott Fitzgerald wrote Tender is the Night.